MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-narrator.md

 You can turn on narration through Settings or by using a voice command.

 Narration uses the built-in HoloLens Text-to-Speech system.
-Text is narrated for any default language that supports Text to Speech.
+Narration is read in the default language set for the HoloLens device.

 ## Turn narration on or off in Settings